When 13-year-old Hania Aguilar is laid to rest in North Carolina on Saturday her father will be nearly 3,000 miles away.

 “It’s very sad.
 She was my princess.
 She will always be my princess.”

 Immigration attorney Naimeh Salem said US Embassy officials in Guatemala denied the temporary visa on the grounds that Aguilar “didn’t have enough ties to his home country, Guatemala.”

 “That is not true,” she said.
 “He has family there and his own business.”

 Hania’s body was found last week in water off a rural road after she was abducted last month outside her home in Lumberton, North Carolina, police said.

-Salem said her client has requested another visa interview but has not heard back from US embassy officials in Guatemala.
+Salem said her client had requested another visa interview but did not heard back from US Embassy officials in Guatemala.

 State Department spokeswoman Marlo Cross-Durant said details of individual visa cases are confidential.

 “All visa applications are adjudicated on a case-by-case basis in accordance with the requirements of the Immigration and Nationality Act (INA) and other applicable laws,” her statement said.